It is hard to figure the difference between a category, type, and class of aircraft when pilots first start out.

 - A King Air is in the category of “airplane,” and the class of “multi-engine, land.”

-- A UH-60 Blackhawk is in the category of “helicopter,” and the class of “helicopter.”
+- A UH-60 Blackhawk is in the category of “rotorcraft,” and the class of “helicopter.”
 Helicopters do not differentiate between multi-engine or single-engine.

 - A Cessna 182 is in the category of “airplane,” and the class of “single-engine, land.”

 - A Cessna Caravan on floats is in the category of “airplane,” and the class of “single-engine, sea.”

 What is a type rating for an aircraft?